ampatspell/petit/README.md

 ## TODO

-* dropdown with any content
-* update color select to use dropdown
-* buttons with icons for "add new *"
-* reference inspector use custom dropdown
-* sequence inspector: frame selection dropdown
 * sequence "animate" boolean
 * sequence framerate
+* buttons with icons for "add new *"
+* update color select to use dropdown (block/node/palette/color/select)
 * tree filter by type
 * tree search
 * move selection to project